 People with a tumor located in the cerebellum, spinal cord and cauda equina (bundle of spinal nerves), cranial nerves, pituitary and pineal glands, and nasal cavity have higher survival rates.
-The ten-year survival rates (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) range from 60% to more than 90%.
-People with pituitary tumors have a ten-year survival that exceeds 85%, which is very good compared to other tumor types and is due to the fact that most are noncancerous.
+The ten-year survival rate is the percentage of people who survive at least ten years after the cancer is detected, excluding those who die from other diseases.
+The ten-year survival rate of people with a pituitary gland tumor ranges from 60% to more than 90%.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of tumor in the United States, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with a pituitary gland tumor.
+Because theese survival statistics are measured in ten-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Source: American Cancer Society and the Central Brain Tumor Registration of the United States.

 Choose “Next” (below, right) to continue reading this guide to learn what raises a person’s risk to develop a pituitary gland tumor.
 Or, use the colored boxes located on the right side of your screen to visit any section.